xiaoyeye/CNNC/README.md

 # CNNC
 # Title: Deep learning for inferring gene relationships from single-cell expression data
-Convolutional neural network co-expression analysis (CNNC)
+Originally, CNNC is short for Convolutional neural network co-expression analysis.
 Co-expression is just one of the tasks CNNC can do, but the name (CNNC) derived from it looks very nice.

 ## date: 2019-07-07